Date of Degree

 Copyright 2011 Alexandrea Beebe

 Beebe, Alexandrea.
-"Phytoremediation of airborne polychlorinated biphenyls." master's thesis, University of Iowa, 2011.
+"Phytoremediation of airborne polychlorinated biphenyls."
+MS (Master of Science) thesis, University of Iowa, 2011.